SETI/rms-opus/opus/application/apps/help/api_guide.md

 <h3 id="units">Units</h3>

-When performing a search, some range fields may have an additional _unit_ that describes what units the search values are in.
+When performing a search, some range fields have an additional _unit_ that describes what units the search values are in.
 If no unit is specified, the default for that field is used.
 The unit is specified by including `unit-<slug>=value` as a search parameter.
 Note that the slug is always specified without a suffix, even if the search requires suffixes for minimum and maximum vales.

 <h3 id="clauses">Multiple Clauses</h3>